For as long as cars have been around, people have been racing them. We begin our classical mechanics training to the thunderous sound of engines.

 One such force is air drag, a resistive force acting against the car's forward motion.
 Air drag is the force of air hitting the vehicle, pushing against its forward motion.

 Intuitively, two forces add or subtract depending on whether they push in the same or opposite directions.
 If you've ever pushed a piece of heavy furniture, you know it's easier when you put it on wheels first, which reduces friction pushing against you.
-With this in mind, which requires more work from the engine: accelerating from to , or accelerating from to
+With this in mind, which requires a greater force from the engine: accelerating from to , or accelerating from to

 At high speeds, air flowing over and around the car can produce significant forces.
 Sometimes these forces can cause the driver to lose control.